RaymondCJA/python-screen-OCR/README.md

 ## How ScreenOCR Works

 ScreenOCR takes a screenshot of a specified area on the screen (e.g., closed captions displayed in a video or livestream) and sends the captured image to the Google Cloud Vision API for OCR processing.
 The resulting text annotations are then extracted and presented in a format that can be easily copied and pasted for further use.
+ScreenOCR also listens for a specific key press (default: F8) to trigger the OCR process.
+When the key is pressed, it captures the specified area on the screen using Desktopmagic, sends the image to the Google Cloud Vision API for OCR processing, and copies the detected text to the clipboard.
+You can then paste the detected text into other applications.

 ## Getting Started